boundless-xyz/boundless/documentation/site/pages/market/local-development.md

 ```

 :::success[🎉 Congratulations!]
-You now have a local devnet service running in the background and a prover that will respond to proving requests.
+You now have a local devnet service running in the background and a prover that will respond to proof requests.
 :::

 ### Manually